rubenxtime/quantum-communication/README.md

 ## License

 All rights reserved.
 This work is not open source and may not be used or modified without explicit written authorization from the author.
 See the LICENSE.txt file for details.

+---

+## Markdown

+---

+## 🔐 File Integrity

+A SHA-256 hash of the original PDF is included in `HASH.txt` for public verification.